dhis2/dhis2-docs-implementation/content/lmis/real-time-stock-management.md

 | > Program rule variable | Program (\*): "Real-Time Stock<br>Management"<br>Name / Data element<br>\- "Initial stock on hand -<br>Previous event": "Data element<br>from previous event" / "Stock<br>on hand"<br>\- "Previous stock balance":<br>"Data element in current<br>event" / "Previous stock<br>balance"<br>\- "Stock correction": "Data<br>element in current event" /<br>"Stock on hand"<br>\- "Stock count": "Data<br>element in current event"/<br>"Stock on hand"<br>\- "Stock discarded": "Data<br>element in current event" /<br>"Stock discarded"<br>\- "Stock distribution":<br>"Data element in current<br>event" / "Stock distribution"<br>\- "Stock received": "Data<br>element in current event" /<br>"Stock received"<br>Source type (\*): see above<br>Data element: see above |
 | > Use case configuration app | Use case configuration app<br>Configure Program<br>General<br>\- Program Types: "Logistics"<br>\- Description: "Real-time<br>stock management application"<br>\- Program \*: "Real-Time Stock<br>Management"<br>Details<br>\- Item Code \*: "Item code"<br>\- Item Description \*: "Item<br>description"<br>\- Stock on Hand \*: "Stock on<br>hand"<br>Transactions<br>Distributed<br>\- Distributed to \*: "Deliver<br>to"<br>\- Distributed Stock \*: "Stock<br>distribution"<br>Corrected<br>\- Corrected Stock \*: "Stock<br>correction"<br>\- Stock Count \*: "Stock<br>count"<br>Discarded<br>\- Discarded Stock \*: "Stock<br>discard" |

+PARKING LOT xxxxxxxxxxxxxxxxxxxxxx

+### "Users" app

+The Users app allows configuring User roles, creating user profiles for individual users and assigning them to defined User groups.

+#### User

+User access will be managed by the entity managing the central DHIS2 server and according to national policies concerning data security.

+By default, the language is set to the national language used in the country, or in case there is more than one, according to national policies but can be adapted to individual users or user groups if needed.

+The DHIS2-RTS should allow using any language configured on the central DHIS2 server.

+According to their responsibilities, needs for accessing (viewing) data and authority to change (edit) data, every user is assigned one or several of the "User roles" and assigned to one specific (or exceptionally more than one) Organisation unit for which s/he has access for viewing and editing data.

+#### User role

+Three distinct User roles are configured which each give access to specific DHIS2 apps and determine whether users can access certain metadata such as Data elements, Data sets or Organisation units.

+If a Default Data Entry Form is configured as a "backup" in case of DHIS2-RTS failure, user rights have to be configured both for the Data Entry Form as well as the Tracker Program.

+While configuring user settings is a native DHIS2 functionality, the details of providing users access to the DHIS2-RTS mobile app (and module) need to be developed.

 ## DHIS2 REAL-TIME STOCK MANAGEMENT MOBILE APPLICATION

 The mobile device application (front-end, user interface) consists of a login screen, a single screen for entering and editing data by pharmacy staff, a third (and last) screen for viewing and correcting the summary and a final screen for the analytics.